Top

 High initial cost

 The cost of implementing a cad cam system can be high.
 It would help if you also allocated some time for training.
-The dentist who does not have high traffic inflow will find it hard to recoup the initial investment.
+Dentists who do not have a high traffic inflow will find it hard to recoup the initial investment.

 Aesthetic drawbacks